Our nutrition team works with you to create a balanced and healthy relationship with food.

 Visits with our psychiatrists are an optional add-on to your treatment.
 Your psychiatrist will conduct an assessment and prescribe medication as needed based on your presenting concerns.
 You will never be forced to take medication but if you and your treatment team feel like medication may help in your recovery process then your team can facilitate a referral.

-Our integrative team offers massage, acupuncture and alternative medicines to supplement your eating disorder treatment.
+Our integrative team offers alternative medicines to supplement your eating disorder treatment.

 For patients who wish not to be medicated or wish to compliment any medications they are taking, naturopathic doctors are available to prescribe supplements.
 Supplements can be used for a variety of concerns from digestion, sleep, hormone balancing, anxiety relief, mood enhancement, nutrition optimization or immune health, all of which can be compromised when you have an eating disorder.